“Choosing the Son of Jesse to Your Own Shame:

 We return tonight to First Samuel after six weeks away from it.
 We’ll be looking at chapter twenty, and as we prepare to turn to it, some review is in order.

 Back in chapter eight Israel demanded a king from the Lord, from Yahweh, and in the chapters that follow Saul was chosen, anointed, and installed as Israel’s king.
 Though he seemed to have a good beginning, things took a turn as Saul increasingly closed his ears to the word of Yahweh, disregarding his commands and disobeying Samuel his prophet.
 As a result of Saul’s persistent and unrepentant rebellion, in chapter sixteen God directs his prophet Samuel to anoint David as Israel’s next king.
-Because of his service to Saul, both as a musician and as a warrior, David was brought into King Saul’s court, but it was not long before Saul became envious of David’s popularity and hostile towards him, though David continued to serve in Saul’s court faithfully.
+Because of his service to Saul, both as a musician and as a warrior, David was brought into King Saul’s court, but it was not long before Saul became envious of David’s popularity and became hostile towards him, though David continued to serve in Saul’s court faithfully.
 David also became close friends with Jonathan, Saul’s son.
 Jonathan, we have seen, is faithful to Yahweh, as David is, and in chapter eighteen Jonathan makes a covenant with David that not only gives structure to the faithfulness of their friendship, but also acknowledges that David will succeed Saul to the throne, rather than Jonathan.
 Though the loss is not due to any sin on Jonathan’s part, Jonathan accepts it as Yahweh’s will.
 At the same time, Michal, Saul’s daughter, falls in love with David and they are married.

 And as all this goes on, Saul’s hostility towards David grows.
 In chapter eighteen, under the influence of a harmful spirit and in the impulse of anger, Saul hurls a spear at David, trying to kill him, but David escapes.